Owner’s Equity: Meaning

 In simple terms, the definition of owner’s equity can be stated as “A part of the total value of a company’s assets which is claimable by the owners (in case of sole proprietorship and partnership firm) and by the shareholders (in the case of a company)”.
 However, it is better known as stockholders’ equity or shareholders’ equity in the latter case.

 Numerous accounting equations can be used to define the term in a better way.
 Here are some of them:

 Owner’s Equity = Assets – Liabilities

 This is the most common equation used for understanding the meaning of owner’s equity.
-It is the value obtained by subtracting the liabilities that the owner owes to lenders, creditors, investors and other sets of individuals from the total assets of the company.
+It is the value obtained by subtracting the liabilities that the owner owes to lenders, creditors, investors, and other sets of individuals from the company’s total assets.

 Owner’s Equity = Available Capital + Retained Earnings

 In this equation, the owner’s equity is defined as the sum total of business capital and the earnings retained after paying all the liabilities.
 Let’s take an example in which the capital available to a company at the beginning of a new financial year is $500,000.
 Now suppose that the owner contributes an additional $30,000 to the capital.
 And the company’s net income (retained earnings) by the end of the year is $70,000.
 At the end of the financial year,